Market Research In The Age Of Digitalization

 Marketers need to find new ways to reach their target groups in the age of Digitalization effectively.
 To understand the purchase decision processes of potential customers, the methods and tasks of market research come into play.

-The ability of companies to influence the purchasing decisions of their potential customers through market research is more limited today than in the past since more and more users are mainly using the Internet.
+market research is more limited today than in the past since more and more users are mainly using the Internet.

-Companies must adapt their marketing strategies and align them with the changed purchasing behavior of consumers.
+marketing strategies and align them with the changed purchasing behavior of consumers.

 The changes are illustrated quite well with the following three statistics: